seshadrilab/tcrconvert/README.md

 TCRconvert runs on Windows, macOS, and Linux and requires `python >=3.9`, `pandas >= 1.5.0`, and `click >= 8.1.7`.

+TCRconvert runs on Windows, macOS, and Linux.

-You can install from GitHub using `pip`:
+Install from GitHub using `pip`:

 ```
 pip install git+https://github.com/seshadrilab/tcrconvert